 Training products are key features of Australia's vocational education and training (VET) system.
 The qualifications within training products are aligned to the Australian Qualifications Framework (AQF) and include:

 - training packages

 - accredited courses.

-A new model for engaging Australian industry in the development of training products was announced in April 2015.
-From January 2016, training packages are developed by Industry Reference Committees (IRCs) with support from the Skills Service Organisations (SSOs) and approved by the Australian Industry and Skills Committee (AISC).
-Training packages are then endorsed by Australian and state and territory governments, approving them for use throughout Australia.
+A new model for engaging Australian industry in the development of training products was announced as part of the Skills reform agenda agreed by National Cabinet and set out in Heads of Agreement for Skills Reform.
+From January 2023, training packages are developed by Jobs and Skills Councils (JSCs), and assessed by the Training Package Assurance team within the Department of Employment and Workplace Relations for compliance against the standards and policies set by Ministers.
+Training packages are then endorsed by Australian and state and Skills Ministers, approving them for use throughout Australia.

 Nationally recognised training is listed on the National Register of VET.